scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 For the contended case, we measure the cost of initializing the lazy fields of N objects, previously created and stored in an array, by 4 different threads that linearly try to read the lazy field of an object before proceeding to the next one.
 The goal of this test is to asses the effect of entering the synchronized block and notifying the waiting threads - since the slow path is slower, the threads that “lag” behind should quickly reach the first object with an uninitialized lazy val, causing contention.

 The current lazy val implementation (V1) seems to incur initialization costs that are at least 6 times greater compared to referencing a regular val.
-The handwritten implementation produces identical bytecode, with the difference that the calls are virtual instead of just querying the field value, probably the reason due to which it is up to 50% slower.
-The 2 synchronized blocks design with an eager notify (V2) is 3-4 times slower than the current lazy val implementation - just adding the `notifyAll` call changes things considerably.
-The 4 state/2 synchronized blocks approach (V3) is only 33-50% slower than the current lazy val implementation (V1).
-The CAS-based approach where `AtomicInteger`s are extended is as fast as the current lazy val initialization (V1), but when generalized and replaced with `AtomicReferenceFieldUpdater`s as discussed before, it is almost 50% slower than the current implementation V1.
-The final version, V6 uses `Unsafe` to bring back performance and is as around twice as fast as current lazy val initialization(V1) while maintaining correct semantics.
+The handwritten implementation produces identical byte-code, with the difference that the calls are virtual instead of just querying the field value; this is probably the reason as to why it is up to 50% slower.
+The 2 synchronized blocks design with an eager notify (V2) is 3-4 times slower than the current implementation - just adding the `notifyAll` call changes things considerably.
+The 4 state/2 synchronized blocks approach (V3) is only 33-50% slower than the current implementation (V1).
+The CAS-based approach where `AtomicInteger`s are extended is as fast as the current lazy val initialization (V1), but when generalized and replaced with `AtomicReferenceFieldUpdater`s as discussed before, it is almost 50% slower than the current implementation (V1).
+The final version, V6 uses `Unsafe` to bring back performance and is as around twice as fast as current implementation (V1) while maintaining correct semantics.

-The CAS-based approaches V4, V5, V6 appear to have the best performance here, being twice as fast than the current lazy val initialization implementation (V1).
+The CAS-based approaches (V4, V5 and V6) appear to offer the best performance here, being twice as fast than the current implementation (V1).

-The proposed solution with (V6) is 50% faster than the current lazy val implementation in common use case.
-This comes at a price of synchronizing on global array of monitors, which may create contention between seemingly unrelated things.
-The more monitors are created the less is the probability of such contention.
-There's an also a positive effect though, reuse of global objects for synchronization allows the monitors on the instances containing lazy vals not to be expanded, saving on non-local memory allocation.
-Current implementation uses ` 8 * processorCount * processorCount` monitors and the benchmarks and by-hand study with "Vtune Amplifier XE" demonstrate that positive effect dominates, introducing a 2% speedup\[[13][13]\].
-It’s worth mentioning that this is not a typical use-case that reflects a practical application, but rather a synthetic borderline designed to perform the worst-case comparison to demonstrate the cache contention.
+The proposed solution with (V6) is 50% faster than the current lazy val implementation in the common case.
+This comes at a price of synchronizing on a global array of monitors, which may create contention between seemingly unrelated things.
+The more monitors that are created, the less is the probability of such contention.
+There's also a positive effect though, the reuse of global objects for synchronization allows the monitors on the instances containing lazy vals to not be expanded, saving on non-local memory allocation.
+The current implementation uses `8 * processorCount * processorCount` monitors and the benchmarks and by-hand study with "Vtune Amplifier XE" demonstrate that the positive effect dominates, introducing a 2% speedup\[[13][13]\].
+It’s worth mentioning that this is not a typical use-case that reflects a practical application, but rather a synthetic edge case designed to show the worst-case comparison demonstrating cache contention.

-The local lazy vals implementation is around 6x faster than the current version, as it eliminates the need for boxing and reduces number of allocations from 2 down to 1.
+The local lazy vals implementation is around 6x faster than the current version, as it eliminates the need for boxing and reduces the number of allocations from 2 to 1.

-The concrete microbenchmark code is available as a GitHub repo \[[6][6]\].
-It additionally benchmarks many other implementations that are not covered in the text of this SIP, in particular it tests versions based on MethodHandles and runtime code generation and versions that use additional spinning before synchronizing on the monitor.
+The concrete micro-benchmark code is available as a GitHub repo \[[6][6]\].
+It additionally benchmarks many other implementations that are not covered in the text of this SIP, in particular it tests versions based on MethodHandles and runtime code generation as well as versions that use additional spinning before synchronizing on the monitor.
-For those wishing to reproduce result, the benchmarking suite takes 90 minutes to run on contemporary CPUs.
-Enabling all the disabled benchmarks, in particular those that evaluate invokeDynamic based implementation will make the benchmarks take around 5 hours.
+For those wishing to reproduce the results, the benchmarking suite takes 90 minutes to run on contemporary CPUs.
+Enabling all the disabled benchmarks, in particular those that evaluate the `invokeDynamic` based implementation, will make the benchmarks take around 5 hours.

 ### Code size ###
-The versions presented in V2-V6 have a lot more complex implementations and this shows up on the bytecode size.
-In the worst-case scenario, when the `<RHS>` value is a constant, the current scheme (V1) creates an initializer method that has size of 34 bytes, while dotty creates a version that is 184 bytes long.
+The versions presented in V2-V6 have a lot more complex implementation and this shows up the size of the byte-code.
+In the worst-case scenario, when the `<RHS>` value is a constant, the current scheme (V1) creates an initializer method that has a size of 34 bytes, while dotty creates a version that is 184 bytes long.
 Local optimizations present in dotty linker\[[14][14]\] are able to reduce this size down to 160 bytes, but this is still substantially more than the current version.

 On the other hand, the single-threaded version does not need separate initializer method and is around twice smaller than the current scheme (V1).

-The proposed local lazy val transformation scheme also creates less bytecode, introducing 34 bytes instead of 42 bytes, mostly due to reduction in constant table size.
+The proposed local lazy val transformation scheme also creates less byte-code, introducing 34 bytes instead of 42 bytes, mostly due to reduction in constant table size.

 ## Current status ##
 Version V6 is implemented and used in Dotty, together with language change that makes lazy vals thread-unsafe if `@volatile` annotation is not specified.